 Normal times for baptisms outside of the Sunday Masses:

 Other days/times are also possible in consultation with the Parish Priest.

-Parents are required to attend an individual preparation session prior to the baptism taking place; Godparents are warmly welcome to attend this time of reflection on the meaning of Baptism, the commitment you are undertaking and the practicalities of the ceremony.
+After filling up the Baptism Application Form (Click here) the parents are required to attend a preparation session prior to the baptism taking place, usually on the first Thursday of each month at 7.00pm in the Church (approx. 45min); Godparents are warmly welcome to attend this time of reflection on the meaning of Baptism, the commitment you are undertaking and the practicalities of the ceremony.